ameliabedelia/fi_fsu/content/post/2024-12-13_retreat_2024/index.md

 ![treehouse](2024_retreat_treehouse.jpg)

-We also got to know each others interests outside the lab, including detecting exoplanets, the art of the Argentinian Mate, and saving money and earning rewards on everyday purchases.
+We also got to know each others interests outside the lab, including detecting exoplanets, the art of Argentinian Mate, and earning rewards on everyday purchases.

-Finally, no Barber Lab retreat is complete without several rounds of Uno using Ailton's modifications that keep you on your toes and paying attention!
+Finally, no Barber Lab retreat is complete without several rounds of competitive Uno using Ailton's modifications that keep you on your toes and reacting quickly!

 ![cards](2024_retreat_cards.jpg)